Biden speaks to Democratic leaders as he seeks to contain debate fallout

 Meanwhile, there's also been concern among donors.
 One Democratic donor, Whitney Tilson, is openly advocating for the president to withdraw, and told CBS News that there are "non-stop phone, email and text conversations going on."

-Among voters, the race has shifted slightly in former President Donald Trump's direction after the debate, a new CBS News poll found.
+Among voters, the race has shifted slightly in Trump's direction after the debate, a new CBS News poll found.
 Across the battleground states, Trump now has a 3-point edge over President Biden, and a 2-point edge nationally.

 The president is set to hold a meeting with Democratic governors at the White House on Wednesday evening, while the Biden campaign works to keep the leaders, along with other elected Democrats, in the fold.